+Ecotourism

 Information Technology

-Successful completion of the two-year program described in this guide leads to an Associate of Applied Science-Transfer degree in Information Technology - IT Administrator - Business.
-The Associate of Applied Science-Transfer (AAS-T) degree will train and educate students, using industry-based skill standards.
-Students will learn to design, implement and support network technology on various operating systems.
-Additionally, students will receive the training necessary to take some Microsoft certification and Comp TIA exams.
-The AAS-T option may improve the transferability of Associate of Applied Science degrees to some four-year programs.
+The Associate of Applied Science (AAS) degree in Information Technology - IT Systems Administration, trains students, using industry-based skill standards.
+Students will design, implement, secure and support Microsoft, Unix/Linux and other industry standard network, client and server systems.
+Students will learn about the fundamental business context were IT systems function including business communication skills.
+Additionally, students will receive the training necessary to prepare for certification exams by Microsoft and Comp TIA.

-Classroom instruction and practical experiences are combined into a course of study that provides students with broad exposure to the principles of network management and basic philosophies of business.
+Classroom instruction and practical experiences are combined into a course of study that provides students with broad exposure to the principles of network management and basic a basic understanding of the current information technology business environment.

+Student Learning Outcomes:
-- Determine the type of software or hardware necessary to complete an objective; understand the functions of different operating systems. - Access information from various storage mediums to locate and provide access to information in subdirectories.

-- Use an operating system to access a variety of software. - Solve problems using the appropriate operating system utilities; apply systematic approaches and logic to solving problems. - Synthesize and apply information to meet an identified need. - Ask questions and give answers using discipline-specific vocabulary. - · Respond to a heterogeneous technology climate. - Plan, install, configure and manage resources.
+Upon completion of this program, students will be able to: Determine the type of software or hardware necessary to complete an objective; understand the functions of different operating systems. - Access information from various storage mediums to locate and provide access to information in subdirectories. - · Use an operating system to access a variety of software. - Solve problems using the appropriate operating system utilities; apply systematic approaches and logic to solving problems. - Synthesize and apply information to meet an identified need. - Ask questions and give answers using discipline-specific vocabulary. - Respond to a heterogeneous technology climate. - Plan, install, configure and manage resources.
 Connect and run applications.
 Monitor, optimize and troubleshoot network software and hardware. - Prepare and present departmental budget information in accordance with generally accepted accounting principles. - Provide management with departmental financial information that assists in the business decision making process. - Provide organizations a safe, secure, and redundant information system.

-- Information Technology IT Administrator Business AAS Degree - Information Technology IT Administrator Business AAS-T Degree

-Medical Assisting

-The Peninsula College Associate of Applied Science Medical Assisting program provides training for employment in medical offices, clinics, hospitals, home health, extended care facilities, and other healthcare settings.
-Graduates are likely to find employment in these areas, while advanced degrees may provide access to a wider range of career opportunities in Healthcare.
-The Medical Assisting AAS degree includes transfer coursework in math, English, psychology, aociology, and chemistry.
-Courses include medical terminology, anatomy and physiology, general accounting, medical office administration, electronic medical records, and medical billing and coding.
-Medical ethics, patient safety, and patient care are taught throughout the program, as well as the rules and regulations mandated by HIPAA and OSHA.
-Technology skills are integrated to prepare students for medical office employment, including electronic billing and coding, bookkeeping and accounting, and charting in patient records.
-Graduates are eligible to take the National Certified Medical Assistant exam administered by the National Center for Competency Testing at http://www.ncctinc.com.
+Degree & Certificate Options:

+Information Technology - Systems Administrator AAS-T Degree Medical Assisting The goals of the Medical Assisting Program are to: - Prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains. - Ensure students are prepared for their national credentialing exam(s) and the realities of workplace responsibilities they may encounter. - Assure employers that our graduates are ready to be employed and can be trusted to provide high-quality patient care. - Assure patients that the medical assistants caring for them are well-versed in the latest techniques and will provide them with respectful care.
+Graduates can expect to practice their profession in medical offices, clinics, and other ambulatory healthcare settings and are eligible for the Medical Assistant - Certified credential from the Washington State Department of Health.
 Application to the program is required.
 Applicants who plan to begin the program fall quarter must submit their application packet by 5:00 pm on June 1st of the preceding spring quarter.
 Visit www.pencol.edu for the application packet.
 Prospective Medical Assisting students should be aware of the fact that they will have to complete a background check and provide documentation of required immunizations prior to enrolling in medical assisting courses.
 Students must earn a 2.0 or higher in all MED classes.

-- Function professionally in a legal and ethical manner as a medical assistant. - · Use medical terminology correctly. - Effectively communicate with other healthcare team members, patients, and physicians. - · Procure and distribute both office and medical supplies. - Manage documents, both paper and electronic, in a medical office. - Demonstrate proficiency with basic medical testing procedures. - Display knowledge and use of techniques for asepsis, workplace safety, and risk management. - Demonstrate knowledge and competency in ICD-9 and ICD-10 coding and electronic medical billing of multiple insurances. - Follow laws and regulations regarding patient privacy and confidentiality. - Demonstrate knowledge of ICD-10 coding for medical billing. - Demonstrate competency in electronic medical billing of multiple insurances. - Format and generate various documents required in a medical office setting. - Integrate the cognitive, psychomotor, and affective domain objectives into daily practice.
+Student Learning Outcomes Upon completion of this program, students will be able to: - Function professionally in a legal and ethical manner as a medical assistant. - · Use medical terminology correctly. - Effectively communicate with other healthcare team members, patients, and physicians. - · Procure and distribute both office and medical supplies. - Manage documents, both paper and electronic, in a medical office. - Demonstrate proficiency with basic medical testing procedures. - Display knowledge and use of techniques for asepsis, work- place safety, and risk management. - Demonstrate knowledge and competency in electronic medical billing of multiple insurances. - Follow laws and regulations regarding patient privacy and confidentiality. - Demonstrate knowledge of procedural and diagnostic coding. - Integrate the cognitive, psychomotor, and affective domain objectives into daily practice.
+Degree & Certificate Options:

-- Medical Assisting AAS Degree - · Medical Assisting One-Year Certificate

-· Electronic Medical Billing Certificate

-Multimedia Communications